Highway Safety Corridors

 About the Program

 Some stretches of highway are more challenging to drive than others.
-Roadway, traffic and weather characteristics, inattention and distractions all come into play for drivers navigating the roadways.
+Roadway, traffic, weather, inattention and distractions all come into play for drivers.

 In 2011, 764 people died and 63,382 more were injured in crashes on Virginia's highways.

 To combat the more than 700 fatalities annually on Virginia's highways, the 2003 General Assembly directed three state agencies - Virginia State Police, Department of Motor Vehicles and Department of Transportation - to create a highway safety corridor program that addresses safety in high crash locations on interstate and primary roads (routes numbered 1 through 599).

 Beginning with the interstate system of highways, Virginia is divided into three highway safety corridor regions: